sboesebeck/morphium/README.md

 ### How-to: message queue without MongoDB

-Morphium Messaging runs on PoppyDB as its backend — a full message queue (topics, exclusive delivery, request/response) with a single Java dependency:
+Morphium Messaging runs on PoppyDB as its backend — a full message queue (topics, exclusive delivery, request/response) with a single Java dependency.
+This is a production use case, not a test trick: PoppyDB and Morphium Messaging are optimized for each other, and a standalone PoppyDB (CLI, with persistence + replica set + auth/TLS) makes a dedicated message broker without operating a MongoDB:

 ```java
 PoppyDB server = new PoppyDB(27017, "localhost", 100, 10);